Graston Technique (Soft Tissue Mobilization)

 The unique protocol uses specially designed stainless steel instruments, along with appropriate therapeutic exercise, to specifically detect and effectively treat areas exhibiting soft tissue fibrosis or chronic inflammation.
 The instruments also are used diagnostically to follow the kinetic chain, to locate and treat the cause of the symptom as well as the specific area of pain.
 GT is also frequently used as an effective protocol to maintain range of motion.

 We recognize there are options in the marketplace.
 However, GT is the originator of IASTM in the manual therapy industry and has perfected the technique during the past 20+ years.
 With a commitment to very high standards, GT is a strong advocate for proper education.
-Course materials are constantly being revised to reflect the latest research and industry best practices.
+Revision of course materials is constantly occuring to reflect the latest research and industry best practices.

 Originally developed by athletes, Graston Technique® is an interdisciplinary treatment used by more than 24,500 clinicians worldwide – including physical and occupational therapists, hand therapists, chiropractors, and athletic trainers.
 GT is utilized at some 3,042 outpatient facilities and 86 industrial sites, by more than 431 professional and amateur sports organizations, and is part of the curriculum at more than 45 respected colleges and universities.